Originally published on Nexus Media.

 On that muggy June day, she had set up shop in Kennedy Plaza in downtown Providence, Rhode Island.
 Schapira is not a trained therapist — a fact she makes clear to visitors — but she is happy to chat with anyone suffering from anxiety about climate change.
 “A lot of what I do is listen and ask questions,” she said.

 Over the coming decades, rising temperatures will fuel natural disasters that are more deadly than any seen in human history, destabilizing nations and sending millions to their death.
 Experts say that we need to prepare for a hotter, less hospitable world by building sea walls, erecting desalination plants and engineering crops that can withstand punishing heat and drought, but few have considered the defenses we need to erect in our minds.
 Some, like Shapira, have called for more talking, more counseling to process our grief.
 But will that be enough?
 Climate change will do untold violence to life on this planet, and we have remarkably few tools to deal with its emotional cost.
+This climate anxiety is real — if you feel that you are suffering, please reach out to a qualified therapist.

 It was a slow day when Schapira spoke to the young man.
 She recorded the number of dogs who scampered past — four — and the number of skateboards — more than 20.
 She also tallied the number of visitors — 12 — drawn to her booth, stationed just across the river from Brown University, where she teaches English literature.
 She looked up from her sign and updated her notes.
 Number of people who recognized the Peanuts reference — two.